 It has to be noted that these documents will contain critical information that will be used for assessing the feasibility of UAS CNPC for different operational conditions, by ICAO, under Resolution 155.

+[UA Control Earth Stations on the ground, as may be associated with the CNPC links, could be exclude from the future revision of the Resolution 155. ][suggested add]

-Within ICAO work has progressed on the development of Standards and Recommended Practices (SARPs) material.
+Within ICAO work has progressed on the development of Standards and Recommended Practices (SARPs) material [which are independent of the frequency bands used][suggested add].
 The first package of SARPs, dealing with the identification of frequency bands (including those listed in Resolves 1 of Resolution 155 (Rev.WRC-19) and C2 Link procedures, has been adopted and became effective on 12 July 2021, following a review of comments received from States.
 The second package of SARPs, scheduled to be completed by 2022, will address the technical solutions for the FSS systems and the other relevant resolves of the Resolution 155.
 ICAO will be responsible for the safety-of-life aspects of UAS CNPC under the existing RF environment given by the Resolution 155.
-It should be noted that this work is still under development within ICAO.
+[It is thus noted that relevant work on the SARPs is still under development within ICAO.][suggested mods]

 The Director of the Radiocommunication Bureau will decide if the conditions included in the instructs the Director of the Radiocommunication Bureau 4 of Resolution 155 (Rev. WRC-19) have been met.
 If they have, satellite network filings submitted by administrations with a new class of station can then be considered for processing.

-It should be noted that work under Agenda Item 1.16 (Resolution 173 (WRC-19)) and Agenda Item 1.17 (Resolution 773 (WRC-19)) may have impacts on the use of the FSS by UAS CNPC during the WRC-23 cycle.
+[It should be noted that work under Agenda Item 1.16 (Resolution 173 (WRC-19)) and Agenda Item 1.17 (Resolution 773 (WRC-19)) may have impacts on the use of the FSS by UAS CNPC during the WRC-23 cycle.
 The implications of any proposed amendment under these Agenda Items to the Radio Regulations need to be assessed and action taken, if necessary, to ensure that the radio regulatory provisions established during WRC-23 do not adversely impact the use of the frequency bands 19.7-20.2 GHz and 29.5-30.0 GHz by unmanned aircraft for CNPC.
+Or

-It should be noted that work under Agenda Item 1.16 (Resolution 173 (WRC-19)) and Agenda Item 1.17 (Resolution 773 (WRC-19)) may have impacts on the use of the FSS by UAS CNPC during the WRC-23 cycle.
-The implications of any proposed amendment under these Agenda Items to the Radio Regulations need to be assessed and action taken, if necessary, to ensure that the radio regulatory provisions established during WRC-23 do not adversely impact the use of the frequency bands 19.7-20.2 GHz and 29.5-30.0 GHz by unmanned aircraft for CNPC.
+It is also noted that work during the WRC-23 cycle under Agenda Item 1.16 (Resolution 173 (WRC-19)) and Agenda Item 1.17 (Resolution 773 (WRC-19)) may have impacts on the use of the FSS by UAS CNPC.
+The implications of any proposed amendment under these Agenda Items to the Radio Regulations need to be assessed and action taken, if necessary, to ensure that the radio regulatory provisions established during WRC-23 do not adversely impact the use of the frequency bands 19.7-20.2 GHz and 29.5-30.0 GHz by unmanned aircraft for CNPC.][two versions]

 ICAO Position: